5.

 Tip clearance losses is the negative effect of the overflow of the working fluid at the blade tips from the pressure side to the suction side, which also causes counter vortices, see Figure 12.

-12: Overflow of working fluid over edges of blades
+Overflow of working fluid over edges of blades and formation of counter vortices at tips

 Tip leakage losses